Angela Shelton talks about being a Nudist Kid on the Ricki Lake Show

-Angela Shelton: Nudist Kid & Sexual Abuse on the Ricki Lake Show
+Angela Shelton: Nudist Kid and Sexual Abuse on the Ricki Lake Show

 Guest Blog by: Paulette LaRoche